 '''

-FROM registry.suse.com/suse/sle15 1

-LABEL maintainer=EXAMPLEUSER_PLAIN 2

-ADD etc/ /etc/zypp/ 3

 RUN zypper refs && zypper refresh 4

 RUN zypper --non-interactive in apache2 5

 RUN echo "The Web server is running" > /srv/www/htdocs/test.html 6

 COPY data/ /srv/www/htdocs/ 7

 EXPOSE 80 8

 ENTRYPOINT ["/usr/sbin/httpd"]

 CMD ["-D", "FOREGROUND"]

 '''

-- 1 Pull the base image as described in Section 19.1, "Pulling base SUSE Linux Enterprise Server images". - 2 Maintainer of the image (optional). - The repositories and service files to be copied to /etc/zypp/repos.d and /etc/zypp/ services.d.
-This makes them available on the host in the container. - Command to refresh repositories and services. - 5 Command to install Apache2. - 6 Test line for debugging purposes.
+- Pull the base image as described in Section 19.1, "Pulling base SUSE Linux Enterprise Server images". - 2 Maintainer of the image (optional). - 3 The repositories and service files to be copied to /etc/zypp/repos.d and <a href="//et - 4 Command to refresh repositories and services. - 5 Command to install Apache2. - 6 Test line for debugging purposes.
 This line can be removed if everything works as expected. - A COPY instruction to copy data from the host system to the directory in the container used by the server.
 The leading hash character (#) marks this line as a comment; it is not executed. - 8 The exposed port for the Apache Web server.